Extragalactic magnetism with SOFIA (SALSA Legacy Program) -- V: First results on the magnetic field orientation of galaxies: Magnetic field orientation maps

-For NGC~253 (Fig.\,\ref{fig:FIR_morphology_NGC253}), the $B$-field orientation is predominately parallel to the disk of the galaxy at both $89$ and $154$ \um.
+For NGC\,253 (Fig.\,\ref{fig:FIR_morphology_NGC253}), the $B$-field orientation is predominately parallel to the disk of the galaxy at both $89$ and $154$ \um.
 A $B$-field parallel to the disk of the galaxy at $89$ \um\ was also measured using HAWC+ by \citet{Jones2019}.
 At $89$ \um, both \PAhist\ and \PAint\ are in agreement, within the uncertainties, with a $B$-field parallel to the disk.
-However, a change of $\Delta PA_{B} = |\PAint\ - \PAhist| = 103\pm61^{\circ}$ is detected at $154$ \um.
+However, a change of $\Delta PA_{B} = |\PAint\ - \PAhist| = 102\pm59^{\circ}$ is detected at $154$ \um.
 Our hypothesis is that this angular change is mainly due to the highly polarized, $\sim3-5$\%, regions with a $B$-field twisting within the central 1 kpc of the galaxy with an hourglass shape.
-This twisted shape may be the signature of the galactic outflow associated with its central starburst.
+This twisted shape may be the signature of the galactic outflow associated with its central starburst having hotter dust temperatures than the dust located in the disk.
 This $B$-field structure has also been observed at radio wavelengths \citep{Heesen2011}.
-Deeper observations are required to statistically detect this trend at FIR wavelengths.
+Deeper and higher angular resolution observations are required to statistically detect this trend at FIR wavelengths.
 Note that our released $89$ and $154$ \um~observations only account for the $33$\% and $18$\% of the total requested time (SALSA III and IV), but these data are deeper and complementary observations to those presented by \citet{Jones2019}.

-For the starburst galaxy NGC~2146 (Fig.\,\ref{fig:FIR_morphology_NGC2146}), the $B$-field orientation is parallel to the galactic outflow within the $53-154$ \um~wavelength range.
-At $53$ and $89$ \um, the $B$-field orientation is aligned with the galactic outflow with a diameter of $2$ kpc at the center of the galaxy.
+For the starburst galaxy NGC\,2146 (Fig.\,\ref{fig:FIR_morphology_NGC2146}), the $B$-field orientation is parallel to the galactic outflow within the $53-154$ \um~wavelength range.
+At $53$ and $89$ \um, the $B$-field orientation is aligned with the galactic outflow with a diameter of $\sim2$ kpc at the center of the galaxy.
 At $214$ \um, the $B$-field orientation is dominated by a component parallel to the disk of the galaxy.
 The $B$-field orientation at $154$ \um~is more complex showing the transition between a $B$-field dominated by the galactic outflow at $53-89$ \um~to a $B$-field dominated by the galactic disk at $214$ \um.